Introduction :

 Create a React Native project:

-Create one basic react native project and run it on an emulator/real phone.
-Delete everything in the App.js and follow the below steps.
+Create one basic React Native project and run it on an emulator or real device.
+Delete everything in the App.js file and follow the below steps.

 Clearing TextInput :